-Figure 24 displays the vertical displacements at the top and bottom of the caisson base interface elements under the combined horizontal (longitudinal) and vertical motions.
+The FLAC analyses of the tower caissons also provided information to assess if the caissons would slide or if gapping between the caisson base and its foundation soils would occur during the 2500-year seismic excitation.
+Typical results are shown in Figure 21.
+The figure displays the vertical displacements at the top and bottom of the caisson base interface elements under the combined horizontal (longitudinal) and vertical motions.
 Even under this most severe condition, when the vertical motion can potentially reduce the base stresses, the vertical displacements at the top and bottom of the interfaces are exactly the same, indicating that there is no gapping (loss of contact) along the base of the caisson.

-Fig. 24 Comparison of vertical displacements at the top and bottom of the interface elements along the base of the Brooklyn Tower caisson, induced by the combined longitudinal and vertical motions of the 2500-year event.
+Fig. 21 Comparison of vertical displacements at the top and bottom of the interface elements along the base of the Brooklyn Tower caisson, induced by the combined longitudinal and vertical motions of the 2500-year event grillage is about 50 psi (7.2 ksf).

-Figure 25 shows a summary of the initial static and dynamic shear stresses along selected cross sections within the Brooklyn Tower and its caisson.
-The maximum shear stress in the concrete of the caisson is about 310 kPa (6.5 ksf) and in the timber grillage is about 345 kPa (7.2 ksf).
 These values are significantly smaller than the shear capacities that were measured in the laboratory for the concrete and timber specimens.

+Figure 22 shows a summary of the initial static and dynamic shear stresses along selected cross sections within the Brooklyn Tower and its caisson.
+The maximum shear stress in the concrete of the caisson is about 45 psi (6.5 ksf) and in the timber

-Fig. 25 Longitudinal shear stresses computed using the FLAC model of the Brooklyn Tower and its foundation, under the 2500-year event.
+Fig. 22 Longitudinal shear stresses computed using the FLAC model of the Brooklyn Tower and its foundation, under the 2500-year event

 The total shear force time history along a cross section through the middle of the caisson (Section B-B) was computed by integrating the shear stress time histories along the cross section.
-The result is shown in Figure 26.
+The result is shown in Figure 23.
 This total shear force time history, obtained from the local analysis, is compared later in this paper with the results from the global analysis.

-Fig. 26 Total longitudinal shear force history along cross section B-B in the middle of the timber grillage of the Brooklyn Tower caisson.
+Fig. 23 Total longitudinal shear force history along cross section B-B in the middle of the timber grillage of the Brooklyn Tower caisson

-The maximum value of the total shear force within the caisson is about 88,960 kN (20,000 kips) as shown in Figure 26.
+The maximum value of the total shear force within the caisson is about 20,000 kips as shown in Figure 23.
 Under such a magnitude of shear force, the caisson is not expected to slide or tilt as was demonstrated through the use of the force-displacement and moment-rotation curves described in the previous section of this paper.